Distinguishing short duration noise transients in LIGO data to improve the PyCBC search for gravitational waves from high mass binary black hole mergers: Ranking Candidates and Signal Consistency

 Matched filter signal-to-noise ratio (SNR) is used in modeled searches for gravitational-waves from compact binary mergers~\cite{Usman:2015kfa,Nitz:2013mxa,Messick:2016aqy}.
 This has been shown to be optimal for extracting signal from Gaussian noise~\cite{Maggiore:1900zz,Creighton:2011zz}.
 When implicitly maximizing over an unknown amplitude and phase of a potential signal, represented by a waveform template, $h$, this can be defined as

 where the inner product is

-and $s$, and $S_n(f)$ are the strain data and the estimated power spectral density of the noise around the time of a candidate event, respectively.
+and $s$, and $S_n(f)$ are the strain data and the estimated one-sided power spectral density of the noise around the time of a candidate event, respectively.

 The detector noise, however, is not Gaussian nor stationary.
-A standard way we discriminate between gravitational-wave signals from non-Gaussian transient noise, which make create large peaks in the SNR times series (a trigger), is by comparing the morphology of a candidate signal to the expectation from the triggering template waveform, $h$.
-We can construct the standard chi-squared~\cite{Allen:2005fk} test by sub-dividing this template waveform into p non-overlapping frequency bins.
+A canonical method used since initial LIGO to discriminate between gravitational-wave signals from non-Gaussian transient noise, which make create large peaks in the SNR times series (a trigger), has been comparing the morphology of a candidate signal to the expectation from the triggering template waveform, $h$~\cite{Allen:2005fk,Usman:2015kfa}.
+We can construct this standard chi-squared~\cite{Allen:2005fk} test by sub-dividing this template waveform into p non-overlapping frequency bins.
 Each bin is constructed so that each contributes equally to the SNR of a perfectly matching signal.
-The number of bins has been empirically tuned~\cite{TheLIGOScientific:2016pea,TheLIGOScientific:2016qqj}.
+The number of bins has been empirically tuned by comparing the distribution of single detector background triggers produced from engineering data leading up to LIGO's second observing.
+Several formulas which determine the number of bins are tested and the value the gives a trigger distribution with the smallest excess at large statistic values is selected~\cite{TheLIGOScientific:2016pea,TheLIGOScientific:2016qqj}.
 We construct the chi-squared test as follows,

 If the data, $s$, is adequately described by Gaussian noise with an embedded signal that is well described by the waveform template $h$, this will follow a reduced $\chi^2$ distribution with $2p - 2$ degrees of freedom~\cite{Allen:2005fk}.
 Many classes of non-Gaussian noise have been demonstrated to take larger values~\cite{Allen:2005fk, Babak:2012zx}, creating separation between signals and noise artifacts.
 There are a number of different techniques for combining the $\chi^2$ test with the signal-to-noise ratio to produce a ranking statistic~\cite{Babak:2012zx,Adams:2015ulm,Messick:2016aqy,Nitz:2017svb}.
 In this paper we will focus on a modification to the re-weighted SNR, introduced in~\cite{Babak:2012zx}, which is a key component of the current ranking statistic used by the PyCBC analysis~\cite{Nitz:2017svb,Usman:2015kfa} method.
 This re-weighted SNR, $\tilde{\rho}$, is given as